victoriav93/jekyll-now/events.md

 ----------------------------------------------------------------------------
 ### Digital Humanities Lecture with Professor Greenspan

+During this event, held in the Humanities department of Carleton University, three graduate students presented their work in the Digital Humanities.
+The lecture sought to demonstrate the growing work in Digital Humanities and the type of projects that are being completed here at Carleton Univeristy.
+The first of three speakers, from the English Department, spoke about her current project that created an online interface to display and organize the work of Matthew Mayhew's work.
+Secondly, an Anthopology student spoke about her upcoming project that intends to explore technological clothing culturally ( fitbits,clothing with lights or sounds,etc).
+Lastly, a history student presented his work which addressed the way that examining google searches could demonstrate public interest (or lack thereof) in history, contrary to public consensus.
+Ultimately, the lecture demonstrated how the digital has moved itself into the academic sphere to explore date and findings that change the way we experience the world.

 ----------------------------------------------------------------------------
 ### Mapping the Holocaust with ArcGIS with Miranda Brethour & Fiona Davidson